NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Loss scalings

-where $\phi$ and $\phi_{LES}$ are one of the variables' (temperature, salinity, potential density) vertical gradient profile as a function of vertical level $i$, time $j$, and scenario $a$---the overbars are a reminder that we are only parameterizing the area-averaged profiles.
+where $\overline{\phi}$ and $\overline{\phi}_{LES}$ are one of the vertical gradient profiles (temperature, salinity, potential density) as a function of vertical level $i$, time $j$, and scenario $a$---the overbars are a reminder that we are only parameterizing the area-averaged profiles.